Georgia’s Own Credit Union is a regional credit union serving Georgians across the Peach State since it opened its doors in 1934.

 Georgia’s Own Credit Union CD Rates + Account Details

-Deposits made into Georgia’s Own deposit accounts are federally insured by the NCUA (FDIC equivalent for credit unions) up to the maximum amount allowed of $250,000 per depositor.
+Georgia’s Own CDs are federally insured by the NCUA (FDIC equivalent for credit unions) up to the maximum amount allowed of $250,000 per depositor.
 Joint accounts are covered up to $500,000.

 Standard certificate accounts and bump rate certificate accounts, which Georgia’s Own calls “Own Your Rate CDs,” are available for purchase.